Guidelines for Recognizing Designatable Units

 It is widely recognised that status assessments and the conservation of biological diversity require that units below the species level (using “species” in the accepted sense of the taxonomic hierarchy) be considered when appropriate.
 The Species at Risk Act includes “subspecies, varieties or geographically or genetically distinct population” in its definition of wildlife species.
 This recognizes that conservation of biological diversity requires protection for taxonomic entities below the species level (i.e. Designatable Units or DUs), and gives COSEWIC a mandate to assess those entities when warranted.

 Approach to the status assessment of DUs:

-COSEWIC may assess DUs when a single status designation is thought not to reflect the probability of extinction of the species.
+COSEWIC may assess DUs when a single status designation is thought not to reflect the extent of evolutionary significant diversity within a species.

 Designatable Units should be discrete and evolutionarily significant units of the taxonomic species, where “significant” means that the unit is important to the evolutionary legacy of the species as a whole and if lost would likely not be replaced through natural dispersion.

 Following is a set of guidelines to assist in the identification of Designatable Units for the purpose of status assessment by COSEWIC.
 The guidelines should be seen as aids for identifying DUs and not as rigid criteria.

 A unit may be recognized as a DU if it represents a named subspecies or variety identified in accordance with COSEWIC’s guidelines for naming subspecies and varieties.
 COSEWIC may choose not to recognize a named subspecies or variety as a DU if current scientific data do not support its validity.